Gamingenre

 As of 2025, the PlayStation 5 remains the most popular console in terms of global sales, followed closely by the Nintendo Switch and Xbox Series X|S.

-Conclusion: Which Should You Choose in 2025?
+Final Verdict: Which Gaming Setup Should You Choose in 2025?

 So, console vs PC—what’s it going to be?